dkevin5542/CS506_Final_Project/README.md

 Since the midterm report, we made significant progress and expanded the project in several important ways:

 - **Expanded Feature Set:**
   In the midterm, we primarily used precipitation and temperature to predict flight delays.
-For the final report, we incorporated an additional feature: **storm event count** (e.g., thunderstorms, flash floods, winter storms).
+For the final report, we incorporated an additional feature: **storm event count** (e.g., thunderstorms, flash floods, winter storms), while removing average monthly temperature, since temperature has a less direct impact than storm events.
 This allowed our models to better capture the intensity and variability of monthly weather patterns.

 - **Broader Data Range:**
   Initially, we only analyzed weather and delay data from 2024.
-In the final report, we expanded our dataset to include **historical data from 2003 to 2024**.
+In the final report, we expanded our dataset to include 5 years of data from 2019 to 2024 then a larger **historical data from 2003 to 2024**.
 This provided a much larger training set, helping improve model generalization and robustness.

 - **Advanced Modeling Techniques:**
   While the midterm report focused on K-Nearest Neighbors (KNN) for preliminary predictions, the final project introduced a **Random Forest Regressor**.
 Random Forest, being an ensemble method, allowed us to better model the complex, nonlinear relationships between weather features and flight delays, resulting in more accurate predictions.